ABELTRAN177/ADVANCED-NOTE-TAKER/README.md

 <img width="1800" alt="Screenshot 2024-09-10 at 1 43 38 PM" src="https://github.com/user-attachments/assets/a4dcd30e-7f82-4652-ba15-ed570efffd1a">

   ## Description
-    A professional readme generator that allows the user to display project expectations and guidelines
+    A note taker encompassed by the ussage of express and node.
+Users have the ability to create, store, render, and delete notes from the page.

   ## Table of Contents
   1. [Description](#description)